vaadin/spring/README.md

 Vaadin Spring 4.0
 ----
-This version of Vaadin Spring is made to be compatible with Wildfly 27 and Jakarta EE 10, featuring Spring 6.1, Spring Security 6.1 and Spring Boot 3.2.
-Due to technical limitations, the Push implementation of Vaadin 8 is not (yet) compatible with this stack.
-A future version may remedy this.
+This version of Vaadin Spring is made to be compatible with Wildfly 27 and Jakarta EE 10, featuring Spring 6.2, Spring Security 6.4 and Spring Boot 3.4.

 Experimental release